 In 1998, young British filmmaker Christopher Nolan made a splash at the Toronto Film Festival with Following.
-A black and white noir thriller, it announced the University College London graduate as a serious-minded director with style and substance to spare.
+A black-and-white noir thriller, it announced the University College London graduate as a serious-minded director with style and substance to spare.

 Following acclaim on the indie festival circuit, Nolan was assigned to direct Memento, adapted from his brother Jonathan's short story.
-The two had initially discussed the project on a cross-country American road trip from Chicago to Los Angeles, where Jonathan Nolan first fleshed out the idea of a man tormented by short term memory loss.
+The two had initially discussed the project on a cross-country American road trip from Chicago to Los Angeles, where Jonathan Nolan first fleshed out the idea of a man tormented by short-term memory loss.

 The eventual project, Memento, was a hugely ambitious step for Nolan.
 By way of comparison, the budget for Following was around $250,000, the costumes consisting of the actors' own clothes, and the locations being the homes of friends and family.
-Memento eventually cost $4 million in total, and secured the services of acclaimed L.A.
+Memento eventually cost $4 million in total and secured the services of acclaimed L.A.
 Confidential actor Guy Pearce.

 Nolan later told DGA Quarterly: "[The] difference between shooting Following with a group of friends wearing our own clothes and my mum making sandwiches to spending $4 million of somebody else's money on Memento and having a crew of a hundred people is, to this day, by far the biggest leap I've ever made."

-Jonathan Nolan's short story 'Memento Mori' centres on a condition known as anterograde amnesia – essentially the inability to create short term memories, even while long term ones remain embedded in the consciousness.
+Jonathan Nolan's short story 'Memento Mori' centres on a condition known as anterograde amnesia – essentially the inability to create short-term memories, even while long-term ones remain embedded in the consciousness.
 In fact, the development of both the short story and the film script went in tandem, with Christopher Nolan eventually alighting on the idea to film half of the story on the big screen in a backward-moving fashion.

 It was a radical and brilliant translation of his brother's initial story, retaining its philosophical and emotional impact while also standing on its own as a technical achievement.
 Memento, therefore, developed as a film along two narrative lines.
-In one section (colourised), we move backwards in increments, forcing us to engage with Leonard's short-term memory loss.
+In one section (colourised), we move backward in increments, forcing us to engage with Leonard's short-term memory loss.
 Another segment (black and white) moves forward in a conventional manner, as Leonard talks to an unseen figure on a phone in a motel room.

-It therefore becomes clear that the (non-chronological) ending of the movie will take place in the middle of the narrative where these two tangents intersect.
+It, therefore, becomes clear that the (non-chronological) ending of the movie will take place in the middle of the narrative where these two tangents intersect.
 Such an audacious move was the first indication in Nolan's oeuvre of how willing he was to play around with notions of time and perception.
 Here's Nolan himself explaining Memento's structure.

 Little wonder that studio executive Aaron Ryder, of Newmarket Films who distributed the movie, described the script as "perhaps the most innovative" he had ever seen.
 However, the real genius of Memento resides not in its structure but in its emotional pull.